ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/cluster-options.rst

      - 0
-     - If nonzero, and the cluster detects ``have-watchdog`` as ``true``, then watchdog-based self-fencing will be performed via SBD when fencing is required, without requiring a fencing resource explicitly configured.
+     - If nonzero, and the cluster detects ``have-watchdog`` as ``true``, then watchdog-based self-fencing will be performed via SBD when fencing is required.

-       If this is set to a positive value, unseen nodes are assumed to self-fence within this much time.
+       If this is set to a positive value, lost nodes are assumed to achieve self-fencing within this much time.

+       This does not require a fencing resource to be explicitly configured, though a fence_watchdog resource can be configured, to limit use to specific nodes.

+       If this is set to 0 (the default), the cluster will never assume watchdog-based self-fencing.

+       If this is set to a negative value, the cluster will use twice the local value of the ``SBD_WATCHDOG_TIMEOUT`` environment variable if that is positive, or otherwise treat this as 0.

-       **Warning:** It must be ensured that this value is larger than the ``SBD_WATCHDOG_TIMEOUT`` environment variable on all nodes.
-Pacemaker verifies the settings individually on all nodes and prevents startup or shuts down if configured wrongly on the fly.
-It is strongly recommended that ``SBD_WATCHDOG_TIMEOUT`` be set to the same value on all nodes.
+       **Warning:** When used, this timeout must be larger than ``SBD_WATCHDOG_TIMEOUT`` on all nodes that use watchdog-based SBD, and Pacemaker will refuse to start on any of those nodes where this is not true for the local value or SBD is not active.
+When this is set to a negative value, ``SBD_WATCHDOG_TIMEOUT`` must be set to the same value on all nodes that use SBD, otherwise data corruption or loss could occur.

-       If this is set to a negative value, and ``SBD_WATCHDOG_TIMEOUT`` is set, twice that value will be used.

-       **Warning:** In this case, it is essential (and currently not verified by pacemaker) that ``SBD_WATCHDOG_TIMEOUT`` is set to the same value on all nodes.
    * - .. _concurrent-fencing:

        .. index::